lsst-ts/tssw_developer_guide/doc/index.rst

     * Ensure it is assigned correctly (Assignee, Component , etc)

       * Ensure the ticket is assigned to an actual, currently employed at LSST, person.
-      * Each ticket is assigned a JIRA Component.
+      * Each ticket is assigned a JIRA Epic.
-        If an Assignee is not designated, the JIRA Component will determine the assignee.

-        * The component to assignee designation can be found `here <https://jira.lsstcorp.org/projects/TSS?selectedItem=com.atlassian.jira.jira-projects-plugin:components-page>`_.
+      * A label with the name of the component should be added to the ticket.

     * Ensure the Priority is set correctly (Ticket should not have the "Undefined" priority).
     * A Sprint can be chosen at creation (preferably by the person doing the work for this ticket).